 I always post additional resources in our Facebook Group.
 If you have not already joined our Discover Health Facebook Group, which is a closed group, simply go to our Discover Health Functional Medicine Center Facebook page and request to join our Facebook Group.
 This is where we always post additional resources.
 If you have any questions, by all means post it in our Discover Health Facebook Group.
 That is our community where you can ask questions and get answers.
 Also, every Monday, our Health Coach Trish does a live “Coach’s Corner.”

 I hope you have a better understanding of the various causes of migraines.
 What I’d like you to do is look back at what you wrote down for the answers of the questions I asked at the beginning.
 Did one of the different subtypes of the migraines resonate with you more than another?
 If it did, then you should go with your gut and create an action plan for looking further into that possible root cause of your migraines and for treating your migraines for good!
 If anyone would like additional information, please do not hesitate to reach out.
-Remember, if you have never been a patient of ours before, we do offer the opportunity to sign up for a free 30-minute phone consultation with me or our health coach.

 - Discover Health Functional Medicine Center